pypyr/pypyr-docker-img/README.md

 such as compiling and builder pattern orchestration.

 ### pypyr-ops
-The golang runtime, development tools, terraform executable, awscli, aws-iam-authenticator and kubectl with the pypyr base image.
+The golang runtime, development tools, terraform executable, awscli, aws-iam-authenticator, kubectl and docker with the pypyr base image.
 This is handy for devops activities related to go, terraform, awscli and kubernetes.